 MBSAQIP works to advance safe, high-quality care for bariatric surgical centers through the accreditation of bariatric surgical centers.
 A bariatric surgical center achieves accreditation following a rigorous review process during which it proves that it can maintain certain physical resources, human resources, and standards of practice.
 All accredited centers report their outcomes to the MBSAQIP database.

-Although the combined programs do not offer individual surgeon of excellence notification, each facility must have a surgeon in the pool that the center feels meets the requirements to achieve the outstanding results necessary in order for the facility to achieve and maintain their Center of Excellence level.
+Although the combined programs do not offer individual surgeon of excellence notification, each facility must have a surgeon in the pool that the center feels meets the requirements to achieve the outstanding results necessary to achieve and maintain their Center of Excellence level.